TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Introduction

-Our main contributions are summarized as follows. \\ \textbf{(1)} A novel \tedloc method is introduced that distills knowledge from the CLIP $E_T$ to guide object localization using pseudo-labels extracted from CLIP.
-By leveraging the synergy between visual and textual embeddings, \tedloc effectively identifies FG regions and suppresses BG noise without resorting to manual prompt engineering or defining BG categories for each dataset. \\ \textbf{(2)} A new module is proposed to transfer knowledge from text embeddings to pixel levels, ensuring that FG and BG embeddings are separated.
-By maximizing the similarity between FG patch embeddings and text embeddings, the model aligns visual and textual modalities.
-Further, we employed a localization module to map these patch embeddings to FG/BG regions producing localization maps.\\ \textbf{(3)} A classification module is introduced to leverage localization scores to compute the expected embeddings of FG regions.
-Using a weighted average of patch embeddings, where the weights are derived from the FG localization map, we ensure that FG embeddings align with the correct class embeddings.
-This eliminates the need for an external classifier and allows our model to classify and localize simultaneously. \\ \textbf{(4)} To mitigate the tendency of CLIP to conflate semantically similar classes due to proximity in its embedding space, we propose orthogonalizing text embeddings before alignment.
-This reduces embedding overlap, allowing our model to achieve competitive performance across both localization and classification tasks.\\ \textbf{(5)} Extensive experiments on the challenging \cubs and \ilsvrc datasets show that our proposed strategy can outperform state-of-the-art methods in terms of \topone \loc performance, yet significantly reduce computational complexity versus GenPromp.
+\textbf{Our main contributions are summarized as follows.}\\ \textbf{(1)} The \tedloc method is introduced that distills knowledge from CLIP text embeddings into a patch embedding using contrastive learning.
+It allows for patch-level foreground/background localization without requiring class labels or external classifiers at inference time. \\ \textbf{(2)} A classification module is introduced that leverages localization scores to compute the expected embeddings of FG regions.
+Using a weighted average of patch embeddings, where the weights are derived from the FG localization map.
+This ensures that FG embeddings align with the correct class embeddings.
+This eliminates the need for an external classifier and allows our model to classify and localize simultaneously. \\ \textbf{(3)} To mitigate the tendency of CLIP to confuse semantically similar classes, a QR-based orthogonalization of class text embeddings is proposed before distillation, improving discriminability for both localization and classification.\\ \textbf{(4)} An extensive set of experiments on natural (\cubs and \ilsvrc) and histology (\glas and \camelyonsev) image datasets indicate that \tedloc can outperform state-of-the-art WSOL methods on several challenging benchmarks.